mitchell-lang/prog-eval/convnet/README.md

 # convnet

+Please begin by reading the README in the root of this repository.

+> __The testers' task is to write a functional `main.sml` that passes the
+> correctness check in `validate.py`__.  `main.sml` contains the IO
+> scaffolding and specifies all of the necessary parameters given to the
+> implementation skeleton in `{task}.sml`, which should be filled out by the
+> testers.

 __Task:__ Implement a convolutional neural network (CNN) for image classification.

 Image classification using a CNN is probably the most famous application of deep learning -- image classification was a relatively difficult machine learning problem in the past, but CNNs have dramatically improved the state of the art on the task over the past 5-10 years.